top of page

 AOVE or EVOO is the highest quality olive oil available and is produced through mechanical extraction without the use of chemicals or excessive heat.
 In Spain, the 'extra virgin' and 'virgin' categories are protected by very strict laws, similar to the laws for wine and sherry.

-On the label of every bottle you will find a date and a batchnumber.
-Select both information in the dropdown buttons and you will find where your oil comes from, the exact location of the grove, production date, total amount of oil, etc.
+On the label of every bottle you will find a date and a batch number.
+Select both information in the dropdown buttons and you will find additional information of your oil, the exact location of the grove, production date, total amount of oil produced and more.

 Item Information Explanation